2025 Women's Cricket World Cup: Prize money

 The International Cricket Council (ICC) announced a prize fee of a total of $13.88 million.
-This marks a 297% increase in the total prize pool compared to the USD 3.5 million announced for the 2022 edition in New Zealand, and even surpasses the total prize money of the 2023 Men's Cricket World Cup.
-The winner's purse of USD 6.58 million also exceeds the USD 4 million awarded in the men's 2023 edition, highlighting a landmark commitment to gender equity in cricket.
+This marks a 297% increase in the total prize pool compared to the US$3.5 million announced for the 2022 edition in New Zealand, and even surpasses the total prize money of the 2023 Men's Cricket World Cup.
+The winner's purse of US$6.58 million also exceeds the US$4 million awarded in the men's 2023 edition, highlighting a landmark commitment to gender equity in cricket.

 Warm-up matches

 Before the competition, teams were played in a series of warm-up matches between 25 and 28 September.
 These matches did not have either ODI or List A status.